-This morning we explore the mountains outside Himeji, an opportunity to visit an area of great natural beauty and historic architecture that is not often visited by tourists.
+Today we explore the mountains outside Himeji, an opportunity to visit an area of great natural beauty and historic architecture that is not often visited by tourists.
 We travel up the mountain by the Mount Shosha Ropeway, a kind of funicular that will carry us up the mountain to Engyo-ji, a temple complex spread over a spacious densely forested site.
 33 Buddha statues line the path from the ropeway station, and trails through the trees lead from one temple building to the next.
 We will see the Daikodo (main hall), Jikido (dining hall, now exhibiting the temple treasures) and the Jogyodo.

-After returning to Himeji by the ropeway we travel by train to Okayama where we check-in to our hotel for the evening, located alongside the station.
-(Overnight Okayama) B
+After returning to Himeji by the ropeway we travel by train to Okayama, then travel by coach to Kurashiki.
+(Overnight Kurashiki) B